NativeScript/docs-v7/docs/ui/basics.md

 **The View Model used for bindings**

 The `main-page` has a binding context set thought view model (MVVM pattern).
-The binding context can be accessed though the custom component as demonstrated.
+The binding context can be accessed through the custom component as demonstrated.
 ```TypeScript
 // app/main-view-model.ts
 import { Observable } from "tns-core-modules/data/observable";